 However, with proper planning and assistance from the law offices of Gerrard Cox Larsen, your business or estate can be shielded from the threat of litigation and the risk of loss to your assets.
 We accomplish this security through the proper use of Irrevocable Trusts, Family Limited Partnerships, Limited Liability Companies, Corporations, and Asset Protection Trusts.

 Two trusts specifically designed for asset protection are the Offshore Trust and the Nevada Asset Protection Trust.
-Review them to see if either would be of benefit, then call Gerrard Cox Larsen for a free consultation.
+Review them to see if either would be of benefit, then call Gerrard Cox Larsen for a consultation.

 Nevada Asset Protection Trusts